nganha05022003-cpu/vibe-playlist-AI/README.md

 ## Technical Concepts

 ### Multimodal AI
-The application processes both **image and text** inputs using Claude's Vision API:
+The application processes both **image and text** inputs using OpenAI's Vision API:
 - Images are encoded as base64 and sent to the vision model
 - Text is processed with natural language understanding
 - Both inputs analyzed for emotional and atmospheric context